abhiwand/atk/doc/source/dev_plug.rst

 Introduction
 ------------

-The |TA| provides an extensibility framework that allows new commands and algorithms to be added to the system at runtime, without requiring |TA|
+The |PACKAGE| provides an extensibility framework that allows new commands and algorithms to be added to the system at runtime, without requiring |PACKAGE|
 source code, nor recompiling the application.

 Plug-ins should be easy to write, and should not require the author to have a